+Looking for tips on how to design a bedroom?
+Well, we have you covered.
 When it comes to bedroom design, it's all about creating the perfect balance between style and function.
-It's not easy, so we've created a ten step guide for success so that you can design a bedroom yourself, with ease.
-After all, we spend an impressive third of our lives sleeping, it is so worth investing a little time and effort in this room.
+It's not easy, so we've created a ten step guide for success so that you can design a bedroom yourself, that looks beautiful and suits your style but is a practical space too.
+After all, we spend an impressive third of our lives sleeping, it is so worth investing a little time and effort in this room, right?

-We cover everything from layout to lighting, and from paint colours to flooring options.
+We cover everything from layout to lighting, and from paint colors to flooring options.
 Just keep scrolling to start working your magic.

 Want more inspiration and ideas?
 Check out our bedroom ideas page to get your transformation just right.

 Where do you start when designing a bedroom?

 It can be tricky to know where to start when designing a bedroom, and really you need to always bed considering all the elements that will ultimately create harmony in your space.
 BUT, if you want an easy jumping-off point we'd suggest start by creating a mood board.
 Get on Pinterest or flick through magazines and start collecting bedroom designs you like.
 You'll soon start to see clear themes come through – the same colors, styles and patterns and you can start visualizing how you would like your room to end up looking.

 Then you need to assess your actual space and think about what is realistically going to work.
 Look at how big your bedroom is, its shape, natural light levels and any features that you may need to think about a bit more carefully when you come to filling it with furniture.

 And then it's just a case of following our easy guide to how to design a bedroom to start making those Pinterest dreams a reality...